 Wrapping It Up

-As I did my research for this post, I kept hearing those within the publishing industry complain that this generation was difficult to market to.
-I disagree, they’re not difficult to reach, and they’re not all that different.
+As I did my research for this post, I kept hearing those within the publishing industry complain that this generation is difficult to market to.
+However, I disagree, they’re not difficult to reach, and they’re not all that different.
 The only thing that has changed is the technology teens use.
-Gone are the days of arcades and party lines, today’s teens have phones in their pockets 24/7 as well as smart devices like Alexa or Siri in their homes.
-And despite that, today’s young people still share the same concerns of previous generations like; social equality, poverty, health care, and environmental issues.
-So if you find yourself not relating to any of this then the problem might run deeper than your marketing.
+Gone are the days of arcades and party lines, today’s teens have phones in their pockets 24/7 as well as smart devices such as Alexa or Siri in their homes.
+And yet despite that, today’s teens still share the same concerns of previous generations like; social equality, poverty, health care, and environmental issues.
+So if you find yourself not relating to any of this then, the problem might run deeper than your marketing.

 Anyway, if you found this post helpful, please like and share.